kwaldenphd/web-scraping-python/README.md

  f = open("new_file.csv", "x")
  ```

-45. Each time you run one of these examples, you will see a newly-created file appear in your environment or project workspace.
+45. If you these examples, you will see a newly-created file appear in your environment or project workspace.

 ## `write()`